Class TransactionData

 • TransactionData

-public TransactionData(java.lang.String name)
+public TransactionData(String name)

 Creates a new TransactionData object and gives it the specified name.
 Furthermore, the time attribute is set to the current time.